Kettlebell training is a skill.

 The first exercise might seem too simple… at first.

-Just hold the kettlebell in one hand, by your side, and walk around or march in place.
+Just hold a kettlebell in one hand, by your side, and walk around or march in place.

 But what are you actually accomplishing?